-The Supreme Court will assess the constitutional validity of Parliament’s 2018 Amendment to the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, which makes it easier to accuse someone of atrocities under the Act.
-The Court will assess whether the amendment violates the principles of the presumption of innocence and reasonable procedure.
+The Supreme Court will assess the constitutional validity of Parliament’s 2018 Amendment to the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989.
+The Court will assess whether the amendment violates the principles of the presumption of innocence and fair and just procedure.

 In 2018, Parliament introduced Section 18A to overturn safeguards introduced by the Supreme Court in its Kashinath Mahajan judgement.
 Section 18A undoes all three safeguards introduced: